LouvainVerificationLab/pynusmv/dependencies/README.md

   - MiniSat (070721) which is licensed to you under MIT license.

-Should you want to get and build your own copy of these projects and not use the ones provided here, you are more than welcome to download:
+Should you want to get and build your own copy of these projects and not use the ones provided here, you are more than welcome to download the source code of these projects from their respective repositories.
-  - NuSMV   from ...
-  - MiniSat from ...